RogerLuo-Code/coding-practice/problem_solution/lc33_search_rotated_sorted_array/lc33_search_rotated_sorted_array.md

   - Test general cases

 ## Approach
-Since the problem requires $\mathcal{O}(\log n)$ time complexity and the array is rotated sorted, we can find ways to use binary search somehow.
+Since the problem requires $\mathcal{O}(\log n)$ time complexity and the array is rotated sorted (separate into two sorted array), we can find ways to use binary search somehow.
 1. Use bineary search twice: find the rotation index first and search in the left or right part splitted by rotation index.
 2. Use binary search once with modified compare conditions